br0kend/react/docs/_posts/2015-10-19-reactiflux-is-moving-to-discord.md

 ## Join us!

-More than 500 of us have already migrated to the new Reactiflux.
-Join us, we're one click away: [http://join.reactiflux.com](http://join.reactiflux.com/)
+More than 500 of us have already migrated to the new Reacciflux.
+Join us, we're one click away: [http://join.reacciflux.com](http://join.reactiflux.com/)

 *Note: Jordan Hawker’s thorough [research](http://jhawk.co/team-chat-comparison) made our decision a lot easier.*